pryley/site-reviews/docs/js-events.md

 **`site-reviews/modal/open`**

-This event is fired after a modal is opened.
+This event is fired when a modal opens, just before the dialog is shown.

 ```js
 GLSR.Event.on('site-reviews/modal/open', (Modal, event) => {